cmdtvt/Panda3DFPScamera/README.md

 - `speedControl(mole)`: Changes camera movement speed with keyboard.
 Supply more or less string as a variable to change speed.
 - `cameraControl()`: Manages the rotation of the camera also moves the camera if Key value is True so if wanted key is pressed.
 - `toggleDebug()`: Toggles camera debug info printing.
+- ´freeMouse()´: Toggles if mouse can be moved freely in the program window.
+When this is active `cameraControl()` dissables the movement of the camera (the view) at the same time.